MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-833-database-engine-error.md

 SQL Server records the time it initiated an I/O request and records the time the I/O was completed.
 If that difference is 15 seconds or longer, this condition is detected.
 It also means that SQL Server isn't the cause of the delayed I/O condition that this message describes and reports.
 This condition is known as stalled I/O. Most disk requests occur within the typical speed of the disk.
 This typical disk speed is frequently known as disk seek time.
 Disk seek time for most standard disks occurs in 10 milliseconds or less.
 Therefore, 15 seconds is a long time for the system I/O path to return to SQL Server.
 For more details, see the [More Information](#more-information) section.

-## User Action
+## User action

 Troubleshoot this error by performing the following steps:

 1. Examine the system event log for hardware-related error messages.
 1. Examine hardware-specific logs if they are available.
 Use the necessary methods and techniques to determine the cause of the delay in the operating system, the drivers, or the I/O hardware.
 1. Update all device drivers and firmware or perform other diagnostics that're associated with your I/O subsystem.
 1. Disk access can be slowed by filter drivers, for example, an antivirus program.
 To increase access speed, exclude the SQL Server data files that're specified in the error message from the active virus scans.
 For more information, see [How to choose antivirus software to run on computers that are running SQL Server (microsoft.com)](https://support.microsoft.com/topic/how-to-choose-antivirus-software-to-run-on-computers-that-are-running-sql-server-feda079b-3e24-186b-945a-3051f6f3a95b).